A Law Firm That Knows The SEC Whistleblower Program

 A few months after the SEC whistleblower program was created, Jason R. Pickholz left a partnership at a national law firm to found The Pickholz Law Offices.
 His goal was to provide his clients with the same high quality of legal representation found at leading national law firms, coupled with the personal attention uniquely available at a specialized boutique.

 Our SEC whistleblower clients have come from all over the United States and abroad.
-To hear what some of our clients have had to say about us, please click on the Testimonials link or click here.
-Some of those clients were referred to us by international journalists (see the Testimonial of Client #10), law school professors (see the Testimonial of Client #9), and even other lawyers (see article here.)
-Other clients found us through our website on the Internet.
+To hear what some of our clients have had to say about us, please click on the Client Reviews link or click here.
+Some of our clients were referred to us by other clients (see client review here), law school professors (see here), other lawyers (see here), and news journalists (see here).

 The SEC Whistleblower Program